 Salesforce B2C Commerce

-As we explained in our recent B2B ecommerce platform guide, Salesforce could be a good option for those who are already using products in its wide ecosystem — and that’s likely to be businesses with sizable budgets.
+Our recent B2B ecommerce platform guide explains that Salesforce can be a good option for those already using products in its wide ecosystem.
+These are likely to be businesses with more sizable budgets.

 - Key features: Merchandising tools and one-touch payment options, integration with Salesforce CRM and ecosystem